YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 #### Assorted notes:
 - Read the VERY IMPORTANT OPENING NOTE at the top.
 - The 'loadout' listed under CV/L entries details the number of planes each unit gets; eg. Unicorn gets 3 Fighters / 0 Dive Bombers / 3 Torpedo Bombers.
-- The 'bdmg' listed under barrage entries means "base damage", while 'coefficient' is basically a damage multiplier.
 - The asterisk next to a name in the Priority List means the Kai is tied to some sort of event and may not be available right now; also, if you do not see a name in it, it's because it is not worth prioritizing.
 - If you're wondering why carriers are judged differently from the rest, consider the following - they have no self-defence capabilities against suicide boats and are inherently worse than big guns at handling hard targets due to ordnance scatter and unhelpful anti-Heavy modifiers, but their AoE damage dispatches waves better than big guns usually do and come stock with screen clears. tldr; BB/BC and CV/CVL do different things, holding them to the same standards makes little sense.
-- The recommended gear automatically assumed you'll use the highest rarity available for the listed pieces of gear, unless specifying otherwise is relevant; also, DO NOT HOLD THESE RECOMMENDATIONS AS THE OPTIMAL LOADOUTS, these are meant for general or somewhat more specific purposes but they may not be the be-all end-all.
-As a guru put it,
->"the pursuit of always optimal loadouts is a fool's errand
-(a) It is and nothing shows it better than AA, but what can ya do beyond warning and pointing out the issues with that
-yell louder that people are literally hunting for el fucking dorado"
-- Speaking of which, if you wish to know why these loadout recommendations are the way they are, read [this](https://github.com/guroteske/al-guides).
-It is Very Important - about as important as the units themselves!

 #### Credits:
 - This guide is far from a solo effort: while the writing is mine, the tierings are researched and approved collegially with Gurosebe#4054, Enbayft#2527, Cantarella#7963 and the #helpful fellows over at the Azur Lane English Community server, while the coding framework that makes this possible was provided by Enbayft#2527 and improved upon by Boz#5174; the gifs have been provided by Halfminute#6110 and the CN wiki; lastly, kudos to Kopfjäger for providing the original framework for the guide you're now reading.
 Without these people, the Tier Guide would never be as comprehensive, accurate or good-looking as it is, and it is to them that I extend my sincere gratitude.
-Oh, and one more thing...
+Oh, and one last thing...

 #### Want to buy me a coffee?
 - Curating, maintaining and researching for this Guide is something I've been doing for over a year now, ever since a few months after the first CN servers were opened to the public.
 It's a time-consuming endeavour, to be sure, but one I gladly do.
 If you find what I do here and/or on the Discords #helpful and would like to show me your gratitude in a slightly more tangible way, feel free to click here and buy me a coffee - thanks! (https://ko-fi.com/J3J6WRI2)

 ## Table of Contents
 - ### [DD ![DD](/Images-for-the-Guide/45px-DD_img40.png "DD Icon")](#dd--1)
 - ### [CL ![CL](/Images-for-the-Guide/45px-CL_img40.png "CL Icon")](#cl--1)